 |

-This topic describes only the key parameters.
-For more information, see Add and manage endpoint groups of intelligent routing listeners.
+This section only introduces the configuration items relevant to this scenario.
+For more information about endpoint configuration items, see Add and manage endpoint groups for intelligent routing listeners.

 Parameter